selsamman/amorphic/README.md

 See this [blog post](http://elsamman.com/?p=117) for more info on Amorphic and this [video ](http://www.screencast.com/t/Z5Y2jMTmJ) that demos the drpatient sample

+## Testing

+In order to run the tests, you will need to have the [Mocha](https://mochajs.org/) test framework installed.

+    $ npm install -g mocha

+Run all the tests:

+    $ npm test

+Run specific test (in this case, config test):

+    $ npm run test:config

 ## Status